Loss and hope collide across time in The History of BeesThis post may contain compensated links. Read my disclaimer here

 China, 2098.
 Tao hand paints pollen onto the fruit trees now that the bees have long since disappeared.”

-Book review: The History of Bees by Maja Lunde
+Book review: The History of Bees by Maja Lunde is a compelling read

 Lunde is successful in taking the reader along the journey with the protagonists.
-As readers, we hang on the fate of Tao, George, William and their respective families.
+As readers, we hang on to the fate of Tao, George, William and their respective families.
 Despite the prospect of a dystopian conclusion, the narrative holds the reader on in hope and does not disappoint.

 But the novel is not just about bees.
 It also deals with themes of parenthood, loss and the gaps of understanding between generations and peers.
 Each of the three protagonists deals with issues of separation from their children – either physically, intellectually or emotionally.
 The difference between parental expectations and what their children actually want and need is stark.